ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/move.md

 # Move task type

-Move task type to move goods from one warehouse location to another location within the same warehouse.
+Move task type's purpose is to move goods from one warehouse location to another location within the same warehouse.

 The moving can be done as an ad hoc operation or can be performed as a part of a Warehouse Order.
 As an ad hoc (single) operation it is performed using the @wms-worker-move menu of @wms-worker.
 While Warehouse Order Lines with Move task type can be executed using the Orders menu in @wms-worker or the Execute lines function of the Warehouse Order.

+## Resumt

 The moving results in creating 2 Warehouse Transaction - 1 for the goods issue of the previous location and 1 for the goods receipt into the destination location.
 A Document Fulfillment will be created as well, but only if the moving is performed trough executing a Warehouse Order Line.